During an FBA, the school team gathers information and uses it to create a plan to improve behavior. Here are the steps the team takes.

 2. Gather and analyze information.

-After defining the behavior, the team pulls together information.
+Next, the team pulls together information and data about the behavior.
 It may look at school records, interview school staff who know and work with the student, and screen or test the student.
 The goal is to answer questions like:

 When and where is this behavior happening?